-Corona forced us to postpone our Caucasus trip.
-Our Benny was fully packed in March 2020, and then the borders closed :-(.
-What a disappointment to sit in Switzerland and wait for the borders to re-open.
-End of May it seemed possible that the borders would open soon.
-The Balkan route was still closed, so we quickly decided to do a roadtrip through Scandinavia to the North Cape.
-We did this tour already in 2011 with our motorbike in only 5 weeks, but now we would have more time to discover Scandinavia and to enjoy the North Cape with only few other tourists.
+Due to Corona we had to cancel our Caucasus trip.
+In March 2020 we were ready to start, and then borders closed :-(.
+What a disappointment to wait for the borders to re-open.
+End of May it seemed possible that the borders in Europe would open soon.
+The Balkan route was still closed, so we decided to do a roadtrip through Scandinavia to the North Cape.
+We did this tour already in 2011 with our motorbike in only 5 weeks, but now we had more time to discover Scandinavia and to enjoy the North Cape with only few other tourists.
 Our trip started at the beginning of June, and ended at the end of September 2020.
-We made 11´500km in nearly 4 months.
+We made 11´500km in 4 months.
 Here are our video impressions (all videos in German with English subtitles).

 In this first video I am traveling from Switzerland to Rostock in Germany, where the ferry leaves to Trelleborg in Sweden.
 Video includes a nice drive through the romantic Middle Rhine valley as well as a roomtour of an old military Borgward B 2000.